joa-quim/GMTjl_doc/documentation/modules/boxplot.md

 ---
 boxplot(data::Array{T<:Real,3}; pos=Vector{Real}(), groupwidth=0.75, ccolor=false, ...)
 Draws *G* groups of
 boxplots of *N* columns boxes.
 - `groupWidth`: Specify the proportion of the x-axis interval across which each x-group of boxes should be spread.
 The default is 0.75.
 - `ccolor`: Logical value indicating whether the groups have constant color (when `fill=true` is used) or have variable color (the default).
 - `fill`: If fill=true paint the boxes with a pre-defined color scheme.
 Otherwise, give a list of colors to paint the boxes.
+- `fillalpha`: When the `fill` option is used, we can set the transparency of filled violins with this option that takes in an array (vec or 1-row matrix) with numeric values between [0-1] or ]1-100], where 100 (or 1) means full transparency.
 - `separator`: If = true plot a black line separating the groups.
 Otherwise provide the pen settings of those lines.
 - `ticks` or `xticks` or `yticks`: A tuple with annotations interval and labels.
 E.g. xticks=(1:5, ["a", "b", "c", "d"]) where first element is an AbstractArray and second an array or tuple of strings or symbols.

 ---